"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: AI Incident and Research Alignment (RQ3)

 \section{AI Incident and Research Alignment (RQ3)}

 This section explores the extent to which AI disclosure policies align with actual incidents and also research.
-This ambitious research question compares our findings to overarching societal and research trends, which are inherently difficult to quantify (dicussed in Section~\ref{subsec:limitations}).
+This research question compares our findings to overarching societal and research trends, which are inherently difficult to quantify (discussed in Section~\ref{subsec:limitations}).
 As such, the results in this section do not offer the same degree of precision or definitiveness as the results discussed earlier.
+However, it still provides useful insight into how industry practices relate to real-world harms and research priorities.